zluigon/git-collaboration/README.md

 ## Part 4B: `git pull`
 1. **Partner B**: Refresh your GitHub page.
 Do you see Partner A’s commits?
 What!?!
 No changes.
 No new commits.
 2. **Partner B**: To access Partner A’s work, Partner B should pull from Partner A's remote repository.
 Use the name you assigned to Partner A's repo when you added it as a remote.
-Again, we specify that we want to pull from the master branch.
+Again, we specify that we want to pull from the main branch.
 ```bash
 git pull partner main
 // Replace "partner" with the name of your partner's branch